lunarc/lunarc_docs/docs/MATLAB.md

 # MATLAB
-SNIC provides a nationwide set of licenses for the **parallel computing toolbox** (PCT) there are 500 licenses in total available from the six SNIC centra.
+SNIC provides a nationwide set of licenses for the **parallel computing toolbox** (PCT) enabling the use of the MATLAB Distributed Computing Engine (MDCE).
+There are 500 licenses in total available from the six SNIC centra.
 Each user of MATLAB will be using their home university base-license for MATLAB and any toolboxes therein.

 The MATLAB versions available at lunarc are: